-3 Under s792A(c) a market licensee is required to have adequate arrangement for supervising the market, including arrangements for: • handling conflicts between the commercial interests of the licensee and the need for the licensee to ensure that the market is fair, orderly and transparent; • monitoring the conduct of participants on or in relation to the market; and • enforcing compliance with the market's operating rules.
-4 ASIC is required to assess how well a market licensee complies with its obligations in s792A(c) at least once a year: s794C(2).
-5 In addition, we are permitted to extend the scope of our assessment to review how well a licensee complies with any or all of its obligations under Ch 7: $s794C(1)$ .
-6 This reports covers the period from 11 April 2008 to 15 April 2009 (the assessment period), although we have had regard to subsequent developments.
+- Under s792A(c) a market licensee is required to have adequate arrangements for supervising the market, including arrangements for: handling conflicts between the commercial interests of the licensee and - handling conflicts between the commercial interests of the licensee and the need for the licensee to ensure that the market is fair, orderly and transparent; - monitoring the conduct of participants on or in relation to the market; and - enforcing compliance with the market's operating rules. - 4 ASIC is required to assess how well a market licensee complies with its obligations under s792A(c) at least once a year: s794C(2). - 5 In addition, we are permitted to extend the scope of our assessment to review how well a licensee complies with any or all of its obligations under Ch 7: s794C(1). - 6 The assessment covered the period from 16 April 2009 to 6 April 2010.